 9-month funding packages are guaranteed for 5 years for all admitted students, which come in the form of Research Assistantships, Teaching Assistantships, University Fellowships, and external grants (e.g., from NSF, NIH, or other foundations).
 Competitive summer funding opportunities are also available.

 The Social Program accepts applications each year.
 They are due December 1.
-Admission decisions are made in January or February.
+Admission decisions are made in January.